Come Dine with Me Canada

 Come Dine with Me Canada is a Canadian reality television series; it is adapted from the British programme Come Dine with Me, and produced by Proper Television.
 The show debuted November 1, 2010 on the W Network.
 The show generally brings five amateur chefs competing against each other hosting a dinner party for the other contestants.
 Each competitor then rates the host's performance, with the winner winning a $1,000 cash prize on Fridays; the winner is announced by Friday's dinner party host.
 An element of comedy is added to the show through comedian Jamie Carr, who provides a dry and "Canadian sarcastic" narration.

+In June 2025, Rogers Sports & Media commissioned a second Canadian version of Come Dine with Me for Food Network.